Tanovea (rabacfosadine) Chemotherapy

 • Dogs who have already been diagnosed with pulmonary fibrosis

-• Dogs who are pregnant, lactating, or being used for breeding, due to risk of birth defects
+• Dogs who are pregnant, lactating, or being used for breeding due to the risk of birth defects

 How Is Tanovea Administered?